Sandwiched singularities and nearly Lefschetz fibrations: Monodromy factorizations and braided wiring diagrams

 This produces a braided wiring diagram $(b_0,S_1,b_1,S_2,\dots, b_{N-1},S_N,b_N)$.
 By Lemma~\ref{lem:wiringtocurves}, there is an arrangement $\Gamma$ of symplectically immersed disks in $D_x\times D_y$ realizing this braided wiring diagram.
 The points $p_1,\dots, p_N$ on the braided wiring diagram extend to decorations on $\Gamma$.
 Thus Theorem~\ref{thm:smooth-nearlyLefschetz} produces a manifold $W_{(\Gamma, p)}$ supporting a nearly Lefschetz fibration.
-By Lemma~\ref{lem:vanishingfromwiring}, by construction, the vanishing cycles and arcs of this nearly Lefschetz fibration are exactly $V_1,\dots, V_N$.
-Since the given symplectic filling is supported by a nearly Lefschetz fibration with the same ordered list of vanishing cycles and arcs, we can identify $W_{(\Gamma, p)}$ with the given filling, up to symplectic deformation equivalence. \end{proof}
+By Lemma~\ref{lem:vanishingfromwiring}, by construction, the vanishing cycles and arcs of this nearly Lefschetz fibration are exactly $V_1,\dots, V_N$. \end{proof} {\begin{remark} As in Remark~\ref{rem:surfaces}, the braided wiring diagram we construct might not necessarily encode a DJVS immersed disk arrangement, as the corresponding multisection components may have more complicated topology.
+However, if the nearly Lefschetz fibration is a filling of a spinal open book with multilink binding, then the corresponding monodromy factorization must be admissible as in Defintion~\ref{def:admissible}.
+The combinatorics of the boundary interchanges in this case implies that braided wiring diagram yields a DJVS disk arrangement. \end{remark} }